MHJohnsen/mhjohnsen.github.io/README.md

-# Herigstad Lab
+# MHJohnsen website

-This is the website for the Herigstad lab, based at Sheffield Hallam University.
+This is the website for MHJohnsen, writer of SF/horror stories